 In 2007, Fermi Research Alliance, LLC (FRA), a joint partnership of the University of Chicago and the Universities Research Association (URA), was selected to manage and operate Fermilab on behalf of the U.S. Department of Energy.
 From its founding in 1967, Fermilab has expanded humankind’s understanding of matter, energy, space and time, driven the development of cutting-edge technologies for scientific research, and trained the next generation of scientists.
 At Fermilab, thousands of scientists from universities and laboratories around the world collaborate to transform science and society.

 FRA combines the finest scientific leadership with best management practices to support innovation and discovery at Fermilab that serves the national interest.
-URA and UChicago bring to the operation of Fermilab a combined 100-plus years of successful management and oversight of DOE laboratories.
+University of Chicago and URA bring to the operation of Fermilab a combined 100-plus years of successful management and oversight of DOE laboratories.

-FRA manages the laboratory through its Board of Directors, which consists of two dozen academic and industry leaders who guide the operation and scientific directions of Fermilab.
+FRA manages the laboratory through its Board of Directors, which consists of 15-plus academic and industry leaders who guide the operation and scientific directions of Fermilab.

 The Fermilab Directorate provides the leadership necessary to support and advance the laboratory's scientific mission.
 This includes setting lab policy and program direction and ensuring support and funding for Fermilab.
 The Directorate ensures and oversees compliance with applicable DOE contract requirements, regulations, and laws and establishes and maintains excellent relationships with Fermilab stakeholders.

 Inspired by corporate-governance models, Fermilab's senior management is headed by a team of senior leaders who are responsible for all projects, initiatives and operations at the lab.

 One of the world’s great intellectual destinations, the University of Chicago empowers scholars and students to ask tough questions, cross disciplinary boundaries, and challenge conventional thinking to enrich human life around the globe.